What To Write: Birthday Wishes For Grandma

 Sending a birthday wish to grandma?
 You’re doing the right thing.
 The only thing grandma digs more than her grandkids is knowing that they were raised well enough to acknowledge important events (like her birthday) with a card!
 You’ve done the thoughtful thing, and got the card—now how do you say “Happy Birthday, Grandma” in a way that will feel authentic and personal to her?
 Well, glad you asked!
-When it comes to nice things to say to your grandma, we’ve got you covered.
+When it comes to what to say to your grandma on her birthday, we’ve got you covered.

 Perhaps the card you purchased uses the word grandma or grandmother in it, as in, “Birthday wishes for you, Grandma.”
 But, let’s say that you call her Grandma Kate, Gran, Bubbe, Nana, Granny, Oma, or Mamaw.
 Address your personal message that way.